thibaudclement/cs269i/docs/lecture-7.md

 <div class="definition" markdown="1">
 **Definition: Thick Market**

-We say that a market is thick is there are many buyers and many sellers.
+We say that a market is thick if there are many buyers and many sellers.
 </div>

 In a thick market: